r-barnes/sw_comparison/README.md

 A "good" implementation of the Smith-Waterman algorithm for our purposes must possess the following properties.

-  1. Able to run on a GPU
+  1. Able to run on a GPU.
+  2. Suitable for reads of our lengths.
+  3. Utilizes the CPU as well (discuss this)
+  4. Separable.
+Not so deeply integrated with another codebase as to require excessive dependencies or so as to operate like a blackbox.
-  2. TODO
+  X. TODO

 Possible performance metrics: GCUPS, PPW (Performance per Watt)

 Candidate Implementations